struemblus/farmbot-web-frontend/README.md

 Check out the [Low Hanging Fruit](https://github.com/FarmBot/farmbot-web-frontend/search?l=typescript&q=TODO&utf8=%E2%9C%93).

 Also, if you're experiencing UI/UX issues, please include any possible specifications (device type, device OS, and device browser) to help in the debugging process.
-Bonus points for GIFs and screenshots :fist:
+Bonus points for GIFs and screenshots. :fist:

 # Translating the app into your language
 Thanks for your interest in internationalizing the FarmBot web app!
 To add translations: